How to Manage Your Enemies

 Your new work relationship diagnostic tool

-Our firm is retained to work with high potential leaders who work as physicians, engineers, scientists, and financial analysts.
-What is common with these professions is the emphasis on doing a thorough diagnosis before taking action.
-Their companies provide them with tools and time to conduct diagnosis within their technical domains.
+Our firm is retained to work with high-potential leaders who work as physicians, engineers, scientists, and financial analysts.
+What is common with these professions is the emphasis on making a thorough diagnosis before taking action.
+Their companies provide them with the tools and time to conduct a diagnosis within their technical domains.

-It is ironic that these same professionals lack tools and time for diagnosing work relationships.
-Does the vignette flow sound familiar to you:
+It is ironic that these same professionals lack the tools and time for diagnosing work relationships.
+Does the vignette flow sound familiar to you?

 Once a diagnosis like this has been made, sand is thrown into the gears of what ought to be a smoothly running operation.

 Consider the diagnostic tool we have developed for our client companies.

 We teach people to look at two parallel relationship continuums: unconditional and conditional.
 Step number one is to assign the working relationship to the proper continuum.

 Unconditional Relationship Continuums

 Our operational definition of friends is “unconditional trust.”

 Work friends do not require organization charts, compensation systems, or job descriptions.
 Real friends at work are rare.
 The work world is contingency-driven and goal-oriented.
 It is a harsh soil to cultivate the plant of friendship.
 Former U.S. President Harry Truman may not have been off the mark when he said of Washington, D.C., relationships: “If you want a friend, get a dog.”